- Home

 The FDA in the U.S. has established guidelines for AI-based tools.
 Regulations such as the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR) in Europe influence data usage and sharing.
 Compliance with international standards such as the International Organization for Standardization (ISO) is necessary for market access and is expected to impact product development processes.

 Regional expansion ranges from medium to high, with players strategically expanding their global presence.
-This expansion aims to meet growing demand, monetize emerging healthcare markets, and promote AI in the healthcare industry.
+This expansion aims to meet growing demand, monetize emerging healthcare markets, and promote AI in healthcare industry.
 For instance, in May 2025, Korean medical imaging AI companies Lunit and Coreline Soft secured supply contracts in Germany to support large-scale cancer screening programs.
 Lunit's five-year partnership with Starvision Service involves deploying AI solutions across 79 sites, while Coreline Soft supplies lung cancer screening software to University Hospital Bonn, enhancing diagnostic capabilities.

 Case Study & Insights